Celebrating Four Decades of River Restoration, Community, and Connection

 OARS began with a handful of passionate residents who refused to give up on their rivers.

 In the 1980s, the Assabet and Concord were heavily polluted—fish were scarce, algae blooms frequent, and many stretches were unsafe for recreation.
 Over the next four decades, OARS volunteers, scientists, and advocates changed the course of our rivers’ story.
-Together, we are removing dams, monitored water quality, educating thousands of students, and building a community devoted to keeping our 3 rivers clean, connected, and thriving.
+Together, we are removing dams, monitoring water quality, educating thousands of students, and building a community devoted to keeping our 3 rivers clean, connected, and thriving.

 Stay tuned as we share stories and photos from OARS’ early days and the people who started it all.